Minimal Braces: An application

 Now suppose that $S \cap T \neq \emptyset$.
 Observe that, in this case, $S = T$.
 Consequently, $G \in \mathcal{Q}$, by definition of the family~$\mathcal{Q}$.
 This completes the proof of Theorem~\ref{thm:extremal-minimal-braces}. \end{proof}

 {\bf Acknowledgements:} The first and third authors received support from Fundect-MS and from CNPq (Brazil).
-The second author received support from the Austrian Science Foundation FWF (START grant Y463) and from FAPESP (Brazil).
+The second author received support from FAPESP (2018/04679-1) of Sao Paulo (Brazil) and from the Austrian Science Foundation FWF (START grant Y463).
+The authors are especially grateful to one of the anonymous referees who helped in improving the presentation.